Jersey Shore Town Defies Governor's Order, Will Allow Indoor Dining

 - The City Council on Wednesday approved a resolution permitting its restaurants to host diners inside at 25% of the building’s capacity or 50 people, whichever is less, beginning Monday

-Asbury Park, the Jersey shore city often associated with Bruce Springsteen, is defying New Jersey Gov. Phil Murphy's executive order and will allow limited indoor dining at its restaurants.
+Asbury Park, the Jersey shore city often associated with Bruce Springsteen, will face a lawsuit from the state for defying an executive order by allowing limited indoor dining at its restaurants, Gov. Phil Murphy said Friday.

 The City Council Wednesday approved a resolution permitting its restaurants to host diners inside at 25% of the building's capacity or 50 people, whichever is less, beginning June 15.